Types of Financial Aid

 Scholarships are based on academic merit or talent criteria and, in some cases, financial need.
 These awards do not have to be repaid and are most often renewable.
 Students are considered for scholarships upon acceptance to the university.
 All awards are based on continuous full-time enrollment.
 Merit scholarships are applied to tuition only.
-The university reserves the right to replace merit scholarships with other institutional aid.

 Loans allow students to postpone paying some of the costs of their education until they have completed school.
 A financial aid offer generally includes a long-term, low-interest loan.
 Borrowers must realize their commitment and responsibility to repay according to repayment schedules.
 Before accepting a loan, students should assess their total educational debt and ability to repay after graduation.
 Eligibility is based on a minimum enrollment of 6 credits per semester.